 Everything was perfect.
 I was healthy and working, and my son was happily married with a son.

 When my grandchildren were young, we were very close.
-They used to stay overnight at my place a few times every month.
+They would stay overnight at my house a few times each month.
+However, as they grew older, I saw them less and less.

 I stayed occupied by socializing with my neighbors and going to the senior citizen community center.